prophetfromai/vibe-coding-template/docs/cursor-ai-rules-index.md

 1. **Identify the appropriate role** for your current development task
 2. **Copy the relevant rules file** into your project workspace
 3. **Reference these rules in your prompt** to Cursor AI to constrain its development focus
+4. **Ensure the AI understands the repository workflow** by pointing it to the top-level README.md
+5. **Verify generated code** adheres to both the role-specific rules and global repository guidelines

 Example prompt:

 ```
 I need help modifying the dashboard to add a new chart component.
+First, please read the top-level README.md to understand our repository structure and branch workflow.
-Please follow the rules in the cursor-ai-rules-dashboard-developer.md file.
+Then, follow the rules in the cursor-ai-rules-dashboard-developer.md file.
 The new chart should display...
 ```